Eeviika/Tomodach-Ika/docs/PetFiles.md

 ### Weight / Height Can Be Influenced

 Boolean that determines if the weight / height of a pet can be influenced by gameplay actions.
 I.E: Eating food increases weight, or sleeping for long periods of time increases height.

+### Scale

+Scale of the sprite.
+This also affects the collision shape size.
+This should NEVER be less than or equal to 0.

+### Collision Shape Radius

+Determines how big the hitbox for the pet should be.
+You would typically set this to half of the pet's sprite height.
+If you're unsure, refer to PetSprites.md.

+### Collision Shape Offset X/Y

+Offsets the hitbox.
+By default, the hitbox is in the center of the sprite.
+If you're unsure, refer to PetSprites.md.

 ## Preference Variables